 Category: Guides for the future

-Friend cheated on significant other
+Friend cheated on their significant other

 When your friend cheats, staying neutral might feel like the easiest option.
 It avoids confrontation, preserves the status quo, and spares you the discomfort of getting involved.
 But ethical responsibility demands more than passive silence.
 But what feels like the middle ground often isn’t as neutral as we’d like to believe.
 Sometimes, the ethical choice…